mayalinetsky/YData-MLOps-Automatic-Improvement/Docs/Project/Charter.md

 ## Business background

-* Who is the client, what business domain the client is in.
+* (Who is the client, what business domain the client is in.)
+The "clients" are two baseline XGBoost models that were trained on the Bank Marketing Dataset and the German Credit Risk Dataset.
-* What business problems are we trying to address?
+* (What business problems are we trying to address?)
+This project aims to dynamically improve the models' overall performance.

 ## Scope
 * What data science solutions are we trying to build?
 * What will we do?
 * How is it going to be consumed by the customer?
+The project's scope will be to design and implement a basic ML pipeline for each model, that would contain an automatic step that would improve the overall performance of the model in any method that does not involve changing the model's type or hyperparameters and is not dataset-specific.

 ## Personnel
-* Who are on this project:
-	* Microsoft:
-		* Project lead
-		* PM
+* Team:
+    * Product Manager: (name).
+Will be responsible about directing the project to meet the need of the hypothetical clients.
+    * Data Scientist: (name).
+EDA, model understanding.
-		* Data scientist(s)
+    * Data Engineer (name).
+Data Expert.
+Loading and processing.
-		* Account manager
+    * Architect (name).
+Repository structure, Code reviews, code design.
 * Client:
-		* Data administrator
-		* Business contact
+    * Trained XGBoost models?

 ## Metrics
-* What are the qualitative objectives? (e.g. reduce user churn)
-* What is a quantifiable metric  (e.g. reduce the fraction of users with 4-week inactivity)
-* Quantify what improvement in the values of the metrics are useful for the customer scenario (e.g. reduce the  fraction of users with 4-week inactivity by 20%)
-* What is the baseline (current) value of the metric? (e.g. current fraction of users with 4-week inactivity = 60%)
-* How will we measure the metric? (e.g. A/B test on a specified subset for a specified period; or comparison of performance after implementation to baseline)
+Both baseline models were evaluated using Accuracy.
+The performance of our automatic improvement step will be measured by the % change of the model's accuracy, from before applying the step and after: (acc_after-acc_before)/acc_before*100.

 ## Plan
 * Phases (milestones), timeline, short description of what we'll do in each phase.